 Using the regression parameter estimates from one of your models (tell which one you use), what is a confidence interval for the true mean LDL among a population of subjects who die within 5 years?
 How does this compare to the corresponding estimate from problem 1?
 Explain the source of any differences.

-According to Model B, a 95% confidence interval for the true mean LDL value among a population of subjects who die within 5 years is [112.673, 124.722].
+According to Model B, a 95% confidence interval for the true mean LDL value among a population of subjects who die within 5 years is [112.673, 124.722 units].
 Compared to that calculated in problem 1, [112.1, 125.3], the values are similar, differing by 0.4 or 0.5 mg/dL.
-This difference is due to the use of pooled standard deviations for each sample group used in the regression compared with individual standard deviations used for a t-test.
+This difference is due to the use of pooled standard deviations for each sample group used in the regression compared with individual standard deviations from the dying patients only used for a t-test.
+2/2

 If we presume the variances are equal in the two populations, what is the regression based estimate of the standard deviation within each group for each model?
 How does this compare to the corresponding estimate from problem 1?

-For Model A, the regression based estimate of the standard deviation within each group is 33.45392.
+For Model A, the regression based estimate of the standard deviation within each group is 33.45392 units, also you should state that this comes from the RMSE.
 For Model B, the value is also 33.45392.
 For problem 1, the estimated value for the standard deviation was found to be 33.47872.
-This value is close but slightly different likely due to rounding discrepancies in the two methods.
+This value is close but slightly different likely due to rounding discrepancies in the two methods They are actually exactly equal.
+2/2

 How do models A and B relate to each other?